Optional Peer Review of submission

 - Packages need to be submitted complete in order to be reviewed –full written letters.
 No bullet points, jotted notes, or otherwise incomplete packages will be reviewed.

-- Reviews will be conducted between September 17 and October 8, 2018 on a first come, first serve basis.
-Please e-mail the nomination package to PresidentsAward@lhsc.on.ca (noting “Peer Review” in the subject line) between these dates to request a review.
+- Reviews will be conducted on a first come, first serve basis.
+Please e-mail the nomination package to PresidentsAward@lhsc.on.ca (noting “Peer Review” in the subject line) to request a review.

-- As the nominator, you will still need to finalize and submit the nomination package before the deadline on October 12, 2018.
+- As the nominator, you will still need to finalize and submit the nomination package before the deadline date.

 Do & Don’ts